bldl/emplace-spidermonkey/README.md

 ### 7. Example: Understanding `Array.prototype.push`

 * In the specification, you can search for `Array.prototype.push` to see how it works.
 The algorithm will explain:
-  * First, the length of the array is checked.
+  * First, the `length` of the array is checked.
   * Then, the new element is added to the array.
-  * Finally, the length property is updated to reflect the added element.
+  * Finally, the `length` property is updated to reflect the added element.

-   **TODO first task is getting a rough understanding of the upsert spec, write line by line understamding, provide example solution**

 ### Interpretation of the `Map.prototype.upsert` specification